The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 The medium panel van sector is a highly fought one, with the likes of the Ford Transit Connect, Renault Trafic and Vauxhall Vivaro all hogging the top of the sales charts.
 The Mercedes Vito faces a stiff task to stand out against such decent competition, but it goes a long way towards doing so by offering a fantastic automatic gearbox and a good standard of equipment.
 However, it lets itself down in the cabin, in terms of both ergonomics and storage space.

-- Choice of front- or four-wheel drive models
+- Choice of front or rear-wheel drive models

 - Smooth automatic transmission